|Asset Group||Asset Sub-Group||Investment Category|

 WHY WE RECOMMEND IT

 Experienced and well-resourced manager: Peter Michaelis, head of sustainable investments at Liontrust, has managed this fund since 2000 (previously at Alliance Trust Investments and Aviva Investors).
 He was joined by co-manager Neil Brown in 2013.

-The fund is reasonably priced: The ‘2’ accumulation share class levies annual ongoing charges of 0.83% as at 12 February 2020.
+The fund is reasonably priced: The ‘2’ accumulation share class levies annual ongoing charges of 0.83%.

 Fund EcoMarket category: Negative Ethical.
 This relates to funds that use clear, sometimes strict and extensive, negative ‘ethical’ screens as their core strategy.
 They may avoid a significant number of areas on ethical grounds (e.g. armaments, tobacco, gambling) or may focus on avoiding a smaller number of areas.

 How the fund is managed: The fund aims for long-term capital growth and will invest in the shares of a broad range of UK companies, based on the fund manager's view of their long-term return prospects.
 It will invest only in companies that meet Liontrust’s ethical requirements and which will benefit from improvements in environmental standards and a shift towards a more sustainable economic system.

 Ethical screening: In certain market conditions the performance of the fund may differ significantly from others in the peer group that do not exclude specific sectors or companies from a comparable investment universe.

 Above-average volatility: The volatility profile is slightly higher than the average fund in the peer group.

 Portfolio concentration: The fund has a concentrated portfolio compared with the UK FTSE All-Share index, typically investing in around 40 holdings.